AeroPress - The Original - incl. 100 filters

 • Stir the water evenly for 20 seconds.

-• Screw on the filter and release air (should be done in 20 seconds).
+• Screw on the filter and release the air (should be done in 20 seconds).

-• After a total of 60 seconds, invert the AeroPress.
+• After a total of 60 seconds, turn the AeroPress.

 • Press for 30 seconds until 1:30 min.